shaysugg/Notes/iOS-study/RW Expert Swift/Unsafe.md

 MemoryLayout<IntBoolStruct>.stride // returns 16
 ```
 ![](memory-layout1.png)
+* For the **alignment**, it makes sense that it is 8 to ensure that intValue is not misaligned.
+**(It usually equal to the alignment of the biggest size of a type you have in your data structure.)**
-For the alignment, it makes sense that it is 8 to ensure that intValue is not misaligned.
-As for stride, it has a value of 16 to maintain the alignment and to reserve enough space for the struct.
+* As for **stride**, it has a value of 16 to maintain the alignment and to reserve enough space for the struct.
 It can’t be 9, nor can it be 8.

-now lets see memory layout of this example (only order of properties have changed)
+Now lets see memory layout of this example (only order of properties have changed)
 ```Swift
 struct BoolIntStruct {
   var boolValue: Bool